-Just make sure to put the parts in separate bags if you take it to a recycling plant, bury the parts in different locations or scatter them to the wind.
+Just make sure to put the parts in separate bags if you take them to a recycling plant, bury the parts in different locations, or scatter them to the wind.
 (The recycling option would probably be the most eco-friendly one, though.)

-On top of that, it’s the best way to relieve stress and some pent up frustration.
+On top of that, it’s a great way to relieve stress and some pent-up frustration.

 Erasing all the data on your hard drive or solid state drive isn’t as simple as many people think.
 It requires quite a bit of effort to delete data, and more importantly, to make sure it’s not restorable by tech-savvy people or IT professionals.

 At the end of the day, you won’t want other people to snoop on your old files and folders, do you?

 For Windows users, formatting a hard drive is a helpful tool, but it doesn’t necessarily erase all of your data.
 Software tools like DBAN are way more effective, free, and super easy to use!

 Apple users can run the “Erase” feature on any macOS device.
 If you prefer third-party software, PartedMagic is a suitable solution for you.